Renford Reese: Early life and college career

 Reese was born in McDonough, Georgia ("Blacksville").
 He is the son of Earnest Reese and Artelia Reese.
 His father was one of the first African American journalists to write for a major newspaper in the South—the Atlanta Journal-Constitution.
-His mother was the principal at his high school—Henry County High School.
+His mother, a descendant of the quilters of Gee's Bend, AL, was the principal at his high school—Henry County High School.

 In 1985, he entered Vanderbilt University and played football for four years.
 He played various defensive positions.
 In the May 4, 2010, article, "Making An Impact in the Field of Life" written by David Hudson, Reese is quoted as saying "...at 193 pounds I became the smallest middle linebacker in the SEC... and later I went from the smallest middle linebacker to the biggest cornerback in the league."
 By his senior year, he had become what some call "a shutdown defensive back" and his achievements playing for the Commodores attracted the attention of some pro scouts.
 Later, he played in the Blue-Gray all-star game and attended the NFL Combine in 1990.
-However, during the NFL Draft, Reese was not selected.
+However, during the NFL draft, Reese was not selected.